pterodactyl/panel/README.md

 in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.

 Stop settling for less.
-Make game servers a first class citizen on your platform.
+Make game servers a first class citizen on your platform/

 ![Image](https://cdn.pterodactyl.io/site-assets/pterodactyl_v1_demo.gif)